 What is Ukash virus scam?
 Have you got a full screen displaying a message warning you that your computer is blocked due to your illegal activities online?
-It locks screen saying you were looking child pornography.
+It locked screen saying you were looking child pornography and you have to pay the fine from 100 pounds to 200 pounds.
 It states it’s legit and is from the government office and wants you to send 100 euros by using Ukash.
 Get Microsoft Windows Ukash virus blocked PC when watching porn on the Internet?
 My MacBook Pro has just been hit by what Ive looked up to be a Ukash virus saying i am watching illegal porn and have to pay 100 pounds or face serious criminal charges.
 My screen is blocked.
 What do I do?
 How can I unlock my computer and get rid of the fake Ukash scam virus?
 How to get out of Ukash screen to see task manager?

 How to Remove Ukash Virus Scam That Blocked PC and Asked For Payment 100 Pounds or Euros?